martinqt/Crypt/readme.md

 This is a small helper for decryption project.
 It's also my first python script so any comment on the way of using it is welcome.

+This has been tested with the 3.3 version of python on a windows 7 laptop.

+This is currently not intended to decrypt multiple messages but only the one in the input file.
+In the future it might also crypt messages.

 Installing
 ----------